 But work’s winding down, and I finally have some time.
 I haven’t written anything but code in a very long while, so I wrote all of this in a span of two hours.
 So here’s a bunch of impressions of some media I’ve consumed, ranked in order of least to most enjoyed. by Luv Mehta April has come and gone like a dream.
 Not the pleasant kind, though - the kind where you toss and turn in your sleep, constantly trying to force yourself to wake up.

 This is a hell of a downer to start this article with, but I wanted to show you, the reader, what conditions it was written in.
 As of this article’s release, we’re all still under lockdown, and my office work’s only gotten harder.
 The area I live in is a designated red zone, and I keep getting notified about infection zones expanding further towards the building I live in.
 And with all of that going on, I’ve had the bare minimum time available for self reflection.
 So I figured, hey, you know those clip-show episodes in a lot of TV shows?
 The ones that play back specific scenes from earlier seasons and show you how far we’ve come, and how we used to be?
 Let’s do something like that.
 And thus I decided to read all the articles I ever personally wrote for The Amateur Media Blog, to see what I thought of them today.
 Would I cringe at my earlier writing?
 Would I find something great and wonder how I ever wrote any of it?
-And, well, both of those things happened.
-The year is 2007.
-Unbeknownst to the world, cinema will be changed forever.
-The year is 2007.
-Himesh Reshammiya is a superstar.
-He's everywhere - from music channels to reality shows (back when they were distinct), he's embedded in the public consciousness, a fountain of songs and memes (back before we called them memes).
-He possesses the most famous cap in India, in addition to the most famous nose.
-And all that is before he gifts the world with a decade-long career as a movie star.
-I've always wondered - why did he suddenly decide to become a movie star?
-What drove him to acting?
-Did he need more fame?
-Did he require more adulation?
-Was he simply full of money and willing to spend it on vanity projects?
-The answer to that can be found in the very first entry in the Suroor Cinematic Universe - Aap Ka Suroor - set in the picturesque location of Somewhere In Germany. |
+And, well, both of those things happened. |

 Categories